Lewie G. Merritt: World War II

 During World War II, Merritt traveled to Cairo, Egypt to observe British air operations in desert warfare.
 There he had the unusual distinction of being shot down while a passenger on a Royal Air Force Wellington bomber.
+Returning to the United States, Merritt was given command of the newly organized Marine Fleet Air, West Coast in San Diego from January to September 1943.

-General Merritt was reassigned to command the Fourth Marine Air Wing in the Central Pacific, where his leadership was instrumental in the success of the Tarawa and Kwajalein Air Campaigns, and critical air support of Marine Corps amphibious operations in the Pacific.
-While serving as Commanding General of the 1st MAW during the New Ireland and New Britain campaigns, he personally directed air support missions against Japanese forces and also commanded all Allied air units in the Northern Solomons.
+General Merritt was reassigned to command the Fourth Marine Air Wing in the Central Pacific from October 1943 to May 1944, where his leadership was instrumental in the success of the Tarawa and Kwajalein Air Campaigns, and critical air support of Marine Corps amphibious operations in the Pacific.
+He received a letter of censure for the loss of 6 pilots and 22 planes of VMF-422 in January 1944 for refusing to provide an escort plane.

+From September 1944 to January 1945, Merritt returned to the United States to command the 9th Marine Aircraft Wing at Marine Corps Air Station Cherry Point.
+While serving as Commanding General of the 1st MAW from June to August 1945 during the New Ireland and New Britain campaigns, he personally directed air support missions against Japanese forces and also commanded all Allied air units in the Northern Solomons.

 General Merritt was the only Marine Corps Aviator to serve in both the European and Asian Theaters of battle during World War II.

 Later years

 After the war, Merritt served on President Harry S. Truman's Strategic Bombing Survey, which examined U.S. bombing successes against Japanese targets; he retired from the Marine Corps in 1947.
 Merritt practiced law in Columbia, South Carolina, then was chosen by Governor Strom Thurmond to serve as director of the South Carolina Legislative Council.
 He also managed the successful campaign of Lt.
 Gov. George Timmerman for governor in 1956.

 He died after a lengthy illness at Fort Sam Houston, Texas, on March 24, 1974.
 He is buried at Arlington National Cemetery.

 In 1975, the airfield at Marine Corps Air Station Beaufort in Beaufort, South Carolina, was renamed in his honor; it is now known as Merritt Field.